BLCM/cabinetsorter/README.md

     be a bunch all at once.
 But maybe if we ran every couple of minutes, that could at least be an initial gate.
 As opposed to my original plan of every 10/15/whatever minutes.
+- Update unit tests, they're pretty out of date now
+  - Make sure to have tests to explicitly check for MUT categories on FT and BLCMM files

 License
 -------